JJavierRosales/scapy/README.md

 ## License

-SCALIB is distributed under the GNU General Public License version 3.
+**Scapy** is distributed under the GNU General Public License version 3.

 ## Repository content description
  This repository contains all the relevant tools and/or scripts for the project.